mhipley/woke.js/Sites/woke_js/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase. # woke.js
+This is a chrome extension that replaces the names of Trump & his surrogates with woke call outs.
+Don't normalize!
+Stay angry and active!